ay-project/ay-project-backend/README.md

 ### Game set up
-1. In `/server_services`  run `docker up -d` to start game server
+1. Run `docker-compose up -d` to start the game server
-2. In `/consoleClient` run `docker up -d` to start console client
+2. Pick a game client (ex: frontend-console) and follow the instructions to set it up
-3. Open favorite browser and access `http://localhost:8081/`
+3. Play the game!